moharnadreza/jsonplaceholder/README.md

 */
 ```

-Note: the resource will not be really created on the server but it will be faked as if.
+Note: these resources will not be really created / updated or deleted on the server but it will be faked as if.

 ### Updating a resource